matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 2) How Do You Create and Manage Resources in Kubernetes Using kubectl?
 Answer: Resources in Kubernetes can be created using kubectl by applying YAML or JSON configuration files.
 Commands like kubectl create, apply, delete, and edit are used to manage these resources.
-For example, kubectl apply -f deployment.yaml, would create or update resources defined in deployment.yaml.
+For example, 'kubectl apply -f deployment.yaml', would create or update resources defined in 'deployment.yaml'.

 3) Explain How to Use kubectl for Debugging Pods and Services.
 Answer: kubectl provides various commands for debugging, such as:
-a) kubectl logs, to retrieve logs from a container in a Pod.
+a) 'kubectl logs', to retrieve logs from a container in a Pod.
-b) kubectl describe, to see detailed information about resources.
+b) 'kubectl describe', to see detailed information about resources.
-c) kubectl exec, to execute commands inside a container.
+c) 'kubectl exec', to execute commands inside a container.
-d) kubectl get, to list resources and check their status.
+d) 'kubectl get', to list resources and check their status.
 These commands help diagnose issues and understand the state of the cluster.

 4) How Do You Scale Applications with kubectl?
-Answer: Applications can be scaled in Kubernetes using kubectl scale.
-For example, kubectl scale deployment my-deployment --replicas=5, changes the number of replicas in the my-deployment Deployment to 5.
+Answer: Applications can be scaled in Kubernetes using 'kubectl scale'.
+For example, 'kubectl scale deployment my-deployment --replicas=5', changes the number of replicas in the my-deployment Deployment to 5.
 This adjusts the number of Pods running, allowing for scaling up or down based on requirements.

 5) What is the Process of Updating Applications Using kubectl?
 Answer: Applications are updated in Kubernetes using rolling updates, which ensure zero downtime.
 This can be done with kubectl by updating the image or configuration of a Deployment.
-For instance, kubectl set image deployment/my-deployment my-container=newimage:tag, updates the container image, triggering a rolling update.
+For instance, 'kubectl set image deployment/my-deployment my-container=newimage:tag', updates the container image, triggering a rolling update.

 6) How Do You Monitor the Health and Status of a Kubernetes Cluster with kubectl?
-Answer: kubectl provides commands like kubectl get, to list resources and view their status, kubectl describe, to get detailed information about a resource, and kubectl top, to view resource usage.
+Answer: kubectl provides commands like 'kubectl get', to list resources and view their status, kubectl describe', to get detailed information about a resource, and 'kubectl top', to view resource usage.
 These commands help monitor the health and performance of the cluster and its components.

 7) Can You Explain How to Use Contexts and Configurations in kubectl?
 Answer: Contexts in kubectl are used to switch between different clusters and namespaces.
 The kubectl config command is used to manage kubeconfig files that store cluster, user, and context configurations.
-For example, kubectl config use-context my-context, switches to a different cluster or namespace saved in the kubeconfig file.
+For example, 'kubectl config use-context my-context', switches to a different cluster or namespace saved in the kubeconfig file.

 8) How Does kubectl Interact with the Kubernetes API?
 Answer: kubectl interacts with the Kubernetes API by sending HTTP requests to the API server.
 The command-line arguments